 Related Litigation-Navajo Nation Suit.
 In 2003, the Navajo Nation filed litigation against the Department of the Interior, specifically the Bureau of Reclamation and the Bureau of Indian Affairs, alleging that the Bureau of Reclamation has failed to determine the extent and quantity of the water rights of the Navajo Nation in the Colorado River and that the Bureau of Indian Affairs has failed to otherwise protect the interests of the Navajo Nation.
-The complaint challengeschallenged the adequacy of the environmental review for the Interim Surplus Guidelines (described under "-Colorado River Operations: Surplus and Shortage Guidelines - Interim Surplus Guidelines") and seekssought to prohibit the Department of the Interior from allocating any "surplus" water until such time as a determination of the rights of the Navajo Nation is completed.
+The complaint challenged the adequacy of the environmental review for the Interim Surplus Guidelines (described under "-Colorado River Operations: Surplus and Shortage Guidelines - Interim Surplus Guidelines") and sought to prohibit the Department of the Interior from allocating any "surplus" water until such time as a determination of the rights of the Navajo Nation is completed.
 Metropolitan and other California water agencies filed motions to intervene in this action.
 In October 2004, the court granted the motions to intervene and stayed the litigation to allow negotiations among the Navajo Nation, federal defendants, Central Arizona Water Conservation District, State of Arizona and Arizona Department of Water Resources.
-After years of negotiations, a tentative settlement was proposed in 2012 that would providehave provided the Navajo Nation with specified rights to water from the Little Colorado River and groundwater basins under the reservation, along with federal funding for the development of water supply systems on the tribe's reservation.
+After years of negotiations, a tentative settlement was proposed in 2012 that would have provided the Navajo Nation with specified rights to water from the Little Colorado River and groundwater basins under the reservation, along with federal funding for the development of water supply systems on the tribe's reservation.
 The proposed agreement was rejected by tribal councils for both the Navajo and the Hopi, who were seeking to intervene.
 In June 2013, the Navajo Nation amended its complaint and added a legal challenge to the Lower Basin Shortage Guidelines adopted by the Secretary of the Interior in 2007 that allow Metropolitan and other Colorado River water users to store water in Lake Mead (described under "- Colorado River Operations: Surplus and Shortage Guidelines - Lower Basin Shortage Guidelines and Coordinated Management Strategies for Lake Powell and Lake Mead").
-Metropolitan has used these new guidelines to store over 1,000,000 acre-feetacre-feet of water in Lake Mead, a portion of which has been delivered, and the remainder of which may be delivered at Metropolitan's request in future years.
+Metropolitan has used these new guidelines to store over 1,000,000 acre-feet of water in Lake Mead, a portion of which has been delivered, and the remainder of which may be delivered at Metropolitan's request in future years.

-Following years of procedural challenges and appeals, in April 2021, the Ninth Circuit held that the Navajo Nation's claim for breach of trust against the United States was not barred and its legalchallenges could continue.
-Appeals to the U.S. Supreme Court were due May 18, 2022.
-Certainintervenors, including Metropolitan, filed an appeal on May 17, 2022.
-The Department of the Interior requested an extension to July 25, 2022 to file any appeal.
-On July 15, 2022, the Department of the Interior filed a separate appeal and a response to intervenors' appeal, arguing that the U.S. Supreme-Court should reverse the Ninth Circuit decision on the breach of trust issue.
-On November 4, 2022on June 22, 2023, the U.S. Supreme Court granted both appeals and consolidated them.
-The parties have briefed the arguments, and matter is set for oral argument before the U.S. Supreme Court on March 20, 2023.
-Metropolitan is unable to assess at this time the likely outcome of this litigation or any future claims, or their potential effect on Colorado River water supplies. issued its ruling in the Department of Interior v.
+Following years of procedural challenges and appeals, on June 22, 2023, the U.S. Supreme Court issued its ruling in the Department of Interior v.
 Navajo Nation and State of Arizona v.
 Navajo Nation consolidated cases.
 The Court held that the 1868 treaty establishing the Navajo Reservation reserved necessary water to accomplish the purpose of the Navajo Reservation, but did not require the United States to take affirmative steps to secure the water for the Navajo Nation.
 As a result the Lower Basin Shortage Guidelines remain in effect and unchanged.